 A great city is a beautiful city: one that consists of remarkable buildings and high-quality architecture and urban design.
 This is true for both a city's major buildings and its core fabric of houses and small to mid-sized buildings.
-These buildings work together with the public spaces surrounding them to create wonderful experiences.
-A city needs a clear set of directions on how buildings should be designed and organized, how they relate to the public realm and its intentions for urban design and architectural quality.
+These buildings work together with associated public spaces to create rewarding and interesting experiences.
+A City needs a clear set of directions on how buildings should be designed and organized, how they relate to the public realm and its intentions for urban design and architectural quality.

 A clear set of intentions and expectations are provided for how buildings should be developed in different parts of the City.
 The transformation envisioned in this Plan requires that a new emphasis be placed on design excellence.
-Developments in Vaughan will need to ensure that they are both functional for the users of the building and that they contextually fit within their surroundings.
+Developments in Vaughan will need to be both functional for the users of the building and contextually fit within their surroundings.